The Curse of Dark Skin

 This was a period of total apostasy.

-The Mormon Jesus had failed to prevent Satan from destroying his church again like Latter-day Saints believe Satan destroyed the first century church in Palestine.
+The Mormon Jesus had failed to prevent Satan from destroying his church again like Latter-day Saints believe Satan destroyed the first century church.

 In Mormon 2:14, we learn that the Nephites cursed God and wished they would die.
 The Lamanites on the other hand resorted to offering up the Nephite women and children prisoners as human sacrifices to their idols (Mormon 4:15).
 Mormon 4:12 even records that these people were the most wicked of any of the tribes of Israel (Mormon 4:12).